lightbend/fdp-sample-applications/apps/bigdl/README.md

 > **DISCLAIMER:** This sample application is provided as-is, without warranty.
 It is intended to illustrate techniques for implementing various scenarios using Fast Data Platform, but it has not gone through a robust validation process, nor does it use all the techniques commonly employed for highly-resilient, production applications.
 Please use it with appropriate caution.

-This sample application stress tests the DC/OS cluster by running a training and validation of a VGG network on a large dataset from [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) image dataset.
+This sample application stress tests the cluster by running a training and validation of a VGG network on a large dataset from [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) image dataset.
 The application reports the loss for every epoch during training and validation.
 It uses [Intel's BigDL](https://github.com/intel-analytics/BigDL) library for deep learning on Spark.

 > **NOTE:** This applications demonstrates using BigDL as a third-party library for machine learning.
 BigDL is not part of the Fast Data Platform distribution and Lightbend does not provide support for BigDL or applications that use it.

 ## Running the Application Locally

-The application can be run locally or on the DC/OS cluster.
+The application can be run locally or on a cluster.

 `sbt` will be used to run applications on your local machine.
 The following examples demonstrate how to run the individual components from the `sbt` console.